loverde-co/resume/README.md

 Swift and Objective - C

 I've solid knowledge in webservices integrations (RESTful) and also to build them.
-Knowledge in common software development patterns: MVVM, MVC, Clean Code, SOLID.
-VIPER.
+Knowledge in common software development patterns: MVVM, MVC, Clean Code, SOLID, VIPER.
 Knowledge in SwifLint and Fastlane
 Knowledge in CocoaPods and SPM